DrawKit/DrawKit/README.md

 For a full demonstration of DrawKit, try the [DrawDemo](https://github.com/DrawKit/legacy-DrawKit-demo/releases/download/1.0b7/DrawDemo_app_b7.zip) application.
 Complete with [source code](https://github.com/DrawKit/legacy-DrawKit-demo) this application highlights what is possible with DrawKit.

-## Installation with CocoaPods
+## Package Managers

-[CocoaPods](https://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like [DrawKit](https://drawkit.github.io/) in your projects.
+Carthage and CocoaPods are dependency managers.
+They aim to help automate and simplify the use of 3rd-party libraries like [DrawKit](https://drawkit.github.io/) in your Xcode projects.

+### Carthage

+For [Carthage](https://github.com/Carthage/Carthage), append the following to your project's `Cartfile`:

-### Podfile
+### CocoaPods

+For [CocoaPods](https://github.com/CocoaPods/CocoaPods), append the following to your project's `Podfile`:

 ```ruby
 platform :osx, '10.7'